reflex-dev/reflex-web/docs/hosting/compute.md

 (assuming a 30 day month)

 Fred would owe `$34.86` for this month.
-However since Fred is a pro user they recieve a `$10` credit which brings Fred's bill down to `$24.86`.
+However since Fred is a pro user they receive a `$10` credit which brings Fred's bill down to `$24.86`.

 **Charge for compute:**

 `$24.82 dollars`
 ```

-One thing that is important to note is that in the hypothetical example where you have `50 people` using your app `continuosly for 24 hours` or if you have `1 person` using your app `continuosly for 24 hours`, you `will be charged the same amount` as the charge is based on the amount of time your app up and not the number of users using your app.
+One thing that is important to note is that in the hypothetical example where you have `50 people` using your app `continuously for 24 hours` or if you have `1 person` using your app `continuously for 24 hours`, you `will be charged the same amount` as the charge is based on the amount of time your app up and not the number of users using your app.
 In `both these examples` your `app is up for 24 hours` and therefore you will be `charged for 24 hours of compute`.